apache/incubator-kie-kogito-examples/kogito-travel-agency/travels/README.md

 * Start the **Kogito Data Index Service Runner** with the copied protobuf files.

-If you wish to install, configure and start the **Data Index Service** manually, the _runnner_ can be downloaded from [Kogito Data Index Service 0.8.0](https://search.maven.org/remotecontent?filepath=org/kie/kogito/data-index-service/0.8.0/data-index-service-0.8.0-runner.jar)
+If you wish to install, configure and start the **Data Index Service** manually, the _runnner_ can be downloaded from [Kogito Data Index Service](https://search.maven.org/artifact/org.kie.kogito/data-index)

-NOTE: Other versions can be found here [Kogito Data Index Service versions](https://search.maven.org/artifact/org.kie.kogito/data-index-service)

 This service works with .proto (protobuf) files that define the data model. fter downloading the runner, create a new folder to store the .proto files that will be used by the service,  e.g. `persistence`.
 Copy the protobuf files from the **Kogito Travel Agency** and **Kogito Visas** application to the `persistence` folder.
 These files can be found in the `target/classes/persistence` folders of these projects.